 For Facebook, you should share two types of updates.
 One is the link post with the large thumbnail and the other is photo posts.
 Sharing short videos can help too.

 In link posts, the title of the webinar should be added as overlay text to the thumbnail image.
 You can also add the names of the hosts and time at which the webinar is taking place like KISSmetrics does.

 You can add the rest of the details in the description.

 For photo posts, you can create a similar larger sized image or you can share a photo from your personal life and write the story behind it and tie it with the webinar’s content.

 Be careful with the number of times you publish these updates.
 Limit them to a maximum of 5.

 For Pinterest, you should create portrait shaped images.
 Here too you should include the title of the webinar as overlay text on the image.
-Then schedule it to reach Pinterest followers at optimal times.
+Then schedule it on Pinterest to reach Pinterest followers at optimal times.
 On Pinterest, you can feel free to share it several times on both your boards and on group boards.

 On Twitter, you should create both text and photo tweets and schedule them to go out at several times a day.
 Write several different version of tweets and figure out which version drives the highest engagement and clicks.
 You can schedule the best-performing ones to go out more often later.

 On Linkedin, you can create updates that are similar to those on Facebook and schedule them to go out on your profile, Linkedin page, and groups.

 Instagram is mainly about visual appeal.
 So first create a good image.
 Start out by finding some good Instagram optimized background images.
 Then use an editor and add your webinar title and other information like time, host(s) name, etc. After that write a caption that explains more about what people can learn in the webinar.
 End it with a call to action on how to sign up for it.